plasm/gulp-email-builder/README.md

 ```

 ### Running in the browser
-Runs an initial build (development), listens on your files changes, rebuilds them when necessary
+Runs an initial build, listens on your files changes, rebuilds them when necessary
 and automagically reloads the browser!

 ### For development